Policy No. 1

 The Board of Trustees believes that patrons of the Weldon Public Library have the right to use library materials and services without being disturbed or impeded by other library users; that patrons and staff have the right to a secure and comfortable environment; and that patrons and staff have the right to materials and facilities that are in good condition.

-2. No smoking or tobacco use is allowed anywhere in the building.
-This includes the restrooms.
+2. No smoking or tobacco use (including electronic cigarettes and similar vapor producing products) is allowed anywhere in the building.

 3. Library materials may not be taken into rest rooms.